 The scale and form of new buildings is an important part of compatibility with an existing streetscape.
-For some forms of development, including townhouses in a courtyard configuration, the guidelines allow a smaller front yard than typically required in single detached house zones.
+For some forms of development the guidelines allow a smaller front yard than typically required in single detached house districts.
 This will result in some new buildings being located closer to the street than existing adjacent buildings.
 It is particularly important in these circumstances that the buildings be designed to reduce apparent massing as they approach the street and adjacent properties.

-(i) In addition to roof design, other massing and design aspects including floor to floor heights, horizontal elements, changes in material, and the proportion and placement of openings, should seek to reduce the apparent scale of new development, and ensure that upper floor massing does not visually overwhelm the scale of lower floors.

-(c) Entry transition
+- (i) In addition to roof design, other massing and design aspects including floor to floor heights, horizontal elements, changes in material, and the proportion and placement of openings, should seek to reduce the apparent scale of new development, and ensure that upper floor massing does not visually overwhelm the scale of lower floors. - (ii) Any portion of building that is located forward of its neighbours should suggest the massing of a one and a 'half' storey structure, with or without a 'basement', and the ridgelines of roofs in this area should not exceed 30'.
+(Upper storey massing is not limited to a literal 'half storey' as defined in the Zoning and Development By-Law, but will be a reduced 'partial' storey as necessary to achieve the desired massing). - (c) Entry transition

 Site and building design should work together to create a transition from the public space of the street to the private space of the home.
-New street fronting buildings should be designed with a progression of elements that emphasize the principal entrance.
+New street-fronting buildings should be designed with a progression of elements that emphasize the principal entrance.

-- (i) An entry transition should be made through elements such as: - a defined garden edge with landscaping and/or fencing - an entry gate or other entry marker such as an arbor or feature landscape marking the transition from the street to the semi-private space of the front garden - steps or a change in level - a well defined porch - (d) Building Façade Depth: - (i) Street facing and lane facing building facades should be enriched through a limited number of simple voids and projections that create visual interest and a strong play of light and shadow on the façade.
-These may include inset porches on main and upper floors, projecting or recessed entry porches, bay windows and box window bays, overhangs, brackets, canopies, etc. - (ii) These features shoulce enliven the basic form, but should not overwhelm it, and in all cases a large portion of the main wall plane should be present to ensure the visual strength and unity of the whole.
+- (i) An entry transition should be made through elements such as: - a defined garden edge with landscaping and/or fencing - an entry gate or other entry marker such as an arbor or feature landscape marking the transition from the street to the semi-private space of the front garden - steps or a change in level - a well defined porch - (d) Building Façade Depth - (i) Street-facing and lane-facing building facades should be enriched through a limited number of simple voids and projections that create visual interest and a strong play of light and shadow on the façade.
+These may include inset porches on main and upper floors, projecting or recessed entry porches, bay windows and box window bays, overhangs, brackets, canopies, etc.

+These features should enliven the basic form, but should not overwhelm it, and in all cases a large portion of the main wall plane should be present to ensure the visual strength and unity of the whole.

-(e) Scale and form in relation to rear yards and the lane The zoning allows for several different options for townhouse in a courtyard configuration, small house, duplex, and infill building forms at the rear of the site, next to neighbouring yards and to the lane.
-The increased sideyard requirement that applies to a portion of the traditional rear yard area is intended to assist in accomplishing neighbourly relationships to rear yards.
+(e) Scale and form in relation to rear yards and the lane.

+The zoning allows for several different options for small house, duplex, and infill forms at the rear of the site, next to neighbouring yards and to the lane.
+The enhanced sideyard requirement that applies to the middle of the site is intended to assist in accomplishing good relationships to neighbouring rear yards.
 In addition: